node-loaders/loaders/workspaces/esbuild/README.md

 When using in combination with others @node-loaders modules make sure to use [@node-loaders/auto](https://github.com/node-loaders/loaders/tree/main/workspaces/auto#node-loadersauto) for better interoperability.

+### Loaders

+- `@node-loaders/esbuild` for esm with loose extension support.
+- `@node-loaders/esbuild/strict` for esm with strict extension imports with loose require support.
+- `@node-loaders/esbuild/esm` for esm with strict extension imports without require support.
+- `@node-loaders/esbuild/node14` for esm with loose extension support with Node v14 support.

 ## ESM/strict mode

 Native ECMAScript support requires imports with extensions, while commonjs files allows directory imports and extensionless files.